EITLabworks/Dynamic-Object-Trajectory-Prediction-of-Time-Dependent-EIT-Data-Using-RNNs/README.md

 The training process was conducted in two stages.
 In the first stage, the VAE was trained in an unsupervised using synthetically generated conductivity distributions for both 2D and 3D space.
 For the 2D reconstructions, a triangular mesh representing the electrode plane of a cylindrical tank was used.
 For 3D reconstructions, a voxel-based approach was used.
 In the second training stage, the LSTM mapper was trained in a supervised manner.
 The VAE encoder generated a latent representations of known conductity distributions, which served as labels for the supervised learning of the LSTM mapper.
-Sequences of voltage measurements $\mathbf{V}$ were paired with the corresponding latent representations of future conductivity distributions.
+Sequences of voltage measurements were paired with the corresponding latent representations of future conductivity distributions.

 ## EIT data collection